aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 - **Buffer**: A buffer is a representation of a file in memory.
 When you edit a buffer, you are not directly editing the file.
 To save changes, you must write the buffer to the file.
 - **Window**: A window is something that displays a buffer.
 A buffer can remain in memory even after a window is closed, meaning the underlying content is still available.
+- **motion**: A motion is anything that moves your cursor in the Vim editor

 ### Opening VIM